-Valuation Date August 31, 2021 rolled forward to August 31, 2022 Actuarial Cost Method Individual Entry Age Normal Inflation 2.30% Discount Rate 3.91% as of August 31, 2022 Aging Factors Based on plan specific experience Expenses Third-party administrative expenses related to the delivery of health care benefits are included in the age-adjusted claims costs.
-Projected Salary Increases 3.05% to 9.05%, including inflation Ad hoc post-employment benefit changes None
+Valuation Date August 31, 2022 rolled forward to August 31, 2023 Actuarial Cost Method Individual Entry Age Normal Inflation 2.30% Discount Rate 4.13% as of August 31, 2023 Aging Factors Based on plan specific experience Expenses Third-party administrative expenses related to the delivery of health care benefits are included in the age-adjusted claims costs.
+Projected Salary Increases 2.95% to 8.95%, including inflation Ad hoc post-employment benefit changes None

 Discount Rate.
-A single discount rate of 3.91% was used to measure the total OPEB liability.
-There was a change of 1.96% in the discount rate since the previous year.
-Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
-The source of the municipal bond rate was 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+A single discount rate of 4.13% was used to measure the total OPEB liability.
+This was an increase of 0.22% in the discount rate since the previous year.
+Since the plan is a pay-as-you-go plan, the single discount rate is equal to the prevailing municipal bond rate which is based on the 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The source for the rate is the Fixed Income Municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in the Fidelity "20-Year Municipal GO AA Index", as of August 31, 2023.